mmr116/generate-vector-embeddings-openai-langchain-python/README.md

 # Assumptions

 Make sure you have Python installed (version 3.6 or later recommended).

 Create a virtual environment (optional but recommended) to isolate project dependencies.

 Install the required libraries using pip install openai langchain pypdf2 pinecone.

-Set the OPENAI_API_KEY and PINECONE_API_KEY environment variables with your respective API keys.
+Set the OPENAI_API_KEY, PINECONE_API_KEY environment variables with your respective API keys.

 You might need to adjust file paths and other parameters within the scripts.

 Run each script from the command line: python 1-test-embeddings-openai.py etc.

 # Additional Notes